jhoneill/vsteam/.docs/Add-VSTeamWorkItemControl.md

 ## DESCRIPTION
 Each type of WorkItem specifies a multipage layout.
 Each page contains contain controls for working with the WorkItem's data fields.
-This command adds those controls which are oganized into groups, and the group are place in 3 sections.
+This command adds those controls which are organized into groups, and the groups are placed in 3 sections.
-When adding an HTML field, it's control gets it's own group so a section, not a group, needs to be specified for these controls.
+When adding an HTML field, its control gets its own group, so a section - not a group - needs to be specified for these controls.
 If a field is specified which is not already part of the WorkItem type, it will be added.
 Note that the built-in Process templates (Scrum, Agile etc.) do not allow their work item types to be customized, this is only allowed for custom processes.